 - ½ bell pepper (red or orange suggested)

-- 1 tbsp vegetable oil for cooking, or other plain oil
+- 1 tablespoon vegetable oil for cooking, or other plain oil

 - 1.5 tbsp soy sauce